zihuaye/3xsd/README.md

 will quickly install pycrypto(probably do some 'linking' works) and lzo.
 The other two depended on pip install.

+Be aware of pyudt4 having some bugs, you'd better down it's source code of epoll-fixes branch and apply the patch I offered.
+See changelog.txt v0.0.20  2016.03.07 fixed section for detail.

-Or, of cause you can let pip do it all for you:
+Or, of cause you can let pip do it all for you(not including patching pyudt4):

        pip install 3xsd